Vedsai-7/test-demo/README.md

 # test-demo
-This is my first project
+This is my first git repository